MilesCranmer/PySR/docs/examples.md

 converts it to the same type as input.

 Next, let's generate a list of primes for our test dataset.
-Since we are using PyJulia, we can just call `p` directly to do this:
+Since we are using juliacall, we can just call `p` directly to do this:

 ```python
 primes = {i: jl.p(i*1.0) for i in range(1, 999)}